Gwinilts/cardsagainstlan/README.md

 ## Issues

+We need a log.last that we can retrieve from devices if they crash

 Cards whose blank spaces contain 8 or more consecutive underscore characters are treated like cards with two or more blank spaces

 --- Any contiguous span of underscores is replaced with exactly six underscores.
+FIXED

 When a player submits two cards for a two card round, the second card is returned to their hand

 --- Because the currentHostGame was never told about the second card.
 HostGame.submitCard can now take a long[] as it's second argument. first card will be submitted last (so the play can be identified by the first card)
+--- also the new cards were getting assigned at the start of the next round but they should be assigned immediately after a play is recognized

 The game gets less responsive the longer you play it